eliotcochrane/eliotcochrane.github.io/_posts/2024-02-09-okunakayama-kogen.md

 ![Course map of Okunakayama Kogen](/assets/img/okunakayama-14.jpeg) *Photo: Course map of Okunakayama Kogen*

 The upper is clearly defined by the forward-facing slope.
-This is Hayabusa, the first slope you will see on the mountain, and it feels like two basketballs stacked on top of one another.
+This is Hayabusa, the first slope can be seen from far away, and it feels like two basketballs stacked on top of one another.
 With only half of the trail packed down, the rest is left up to the powder gods.
-It can feel extremely tight if you are a piste-only skier, but the canvas really gets bigger with a step into powder.
+It can feel extremely tight for piste-only skiers, but the canvas really gets bigger with a step into powder.
 This also leads into the bowl section midway through with Tsubame, which leads back down to the Fourth Lift.

 On the other side, the Bunano no Ki leads into the top of the Sixth Lift, which is the top of the race course, Konayuki.
 This is fairly intermediate with nice rollers and a few changes that are enough to get jumps with some speed.
 Bunano no Ki also leads to Yamabito, which starts at the top of the Third Lift.
 It's a fairly narrow start, but from the pitch change, it opens up a lot, leading back to the lower section.
 Midway on the Yamabito section, there are also two separate slopes to choose from.
 The Yamabato trail is largely ungroomed but has great tree access under the Sixth Lift.
 The other side is the Shirakaba trail, which is quite narrow but really fun to cut some short turns in front of the lifts as an audience.